Create a Positive Reaction: Exploring a Career in Chemistry

 Click Here So We Can Help You!

-Preparing for Success
+How to Prepare for Success

 Chances are, your high school offers several classes that will help you develop key skills needed in the chemistry field.
 Take as many advanced math and science courses as you can.
 Science classes that require lab work are a great way to get a head start on developing practical skills.
-Taking AP chemistry, if it’s available, is especially helpful.
+Taking AP Chemistry, if it’s available, is especially helpful.

 Schools to Consider